Cal-CS-61A-Staff/bacon/README.md

 #### Other cool things you can do:

-Draw a diagram of a strategy (must use appropriate monospaced font):
+Draw a diagram of a strategy (your console must use an appropriate monospaced font for this to work):
 ```sh
 bacon -g final
 ```